ziutek/agr/README.md

-# agr
-guru in acme
+agr is simple interface to guru tool